MiguelSperle/nexbuy/README.md

 <p>
     <b>
-       This is just a small note to make more clear about the project.
+       This is just a small text to clarify the purpose of the project.
     </b>
 </p>